 - Giving them emotional counseling may be seen as misguided and inadequate

-Step 2: Before you respond to questioners, please make sure you:
+2. Step 2: Before you respond to questioners, do the following:

 - Listen carefully to their problem(s) (emotional vs. philosophical)